-1) Revenue in volume pricing exceeds that in flat pricing by applying delayed WiFi offloading, but the revenue increase is higher in flat pricing than volume pricing: Fig. 4(a) depicts the revenue of flat and volume for various traffic demand and delay profiles, where users experience a single scenario.
+1) Revenue in volume pricing exceeds that in flat pricing by applying delayed WiFi offloading, but the revenue increase is higher in flat pricing than volume pricing: Fig. 5(a) depicts the revenue of flat and volume for various traffic demand and delay profiles, where users experience a single scenario.
 Revenue in volume exceeds that in flat in all cases, because in flat, a subscriber with high traffic demand generates heavy traffic and dominates the network resources without paying more fees to the provider, whereas in volume, user payment is proportional to traffic volume, so that if a subscriber generates heavy traffic, the payment is high.
 This imposes negative externality (i.e., congestion) to the provider and reduces provider revenue.
 However, the revenue increase of delayed offloading, which is the amount of increased revenue over revenue in the on-the-spot offloading, is higher in flat.
 The revenue increase in flat pricing is about 61-152%, whereas the revenue increase in volume pricing is about 21-43%, when the average traffic demand is 43.3 MB/day (1.5 GB/month).
 This is because in flat pricing, 3G traffic reduction does not affect the provider's income, whereas, in volume pricing, 3G traffic reduction decreases the income.
-We also depict the revenue of flat and volume pricing when users have a mixture of four scenarios of delay deadline in Fig. 5.
+We also depict the revenue of flat and volume pricing when users have a mixture of four scenarios of delay deadline in Fig. 6.
 We find that as user portion with high delay tolerance increases, revenue increases in both flat and volume pricing.
+From this result, we find that even when some portion of users are delay-tolerant, the single provider can increase its revenue and all subscribers, including non-delay-tolerant users, benefit from the reduced price.

-2) The revenue gain from on-the-spot to delayed offloading is similar to that generated by the network upgrade from 3G to 4G: Fig. 4 depicts revenue of flat and volume pricing for various traffic demand, with different cellular capacities.
+2) The revenue gain from on-the-spot to delayed offloading is similar to that generated from upgrading the network capacity by a factor of 4: Fig. 5 depicts revenue of flat and volume pricing for various traffic demand, with different cellular capacities.
 As the traffic demand increases, the network gets congested and eventually becomes opt-saturated.
-If a provider upgrades the cellular network, such as a 4G network, the revenue increases by 115% in flat and 30% in volume, respectively, when the traffic demand is 43.3 MB/day.
-We recall that the revenue gain of offloading in flat and volume pricing is 61-152% and
+If a provider upgrades the cellular network capacity by a factor of 4, the revenue increases by 115% in flat and 30% in volume, respectively, when the traffic demand is 43.3 MB/day.
+We recall that the revenue gain of offloading in flat and volume pricing is 61-152% and 21-43%, which is as significant as the revenue gain from upgrading network capacity by a factor of 4.
+Thus, if traffic demand is high compared to capacity, adopting delayed offloading can be a good solution to increase revenue, where the network upgrade induces huge installation costs.
+Note that when traffic demand is not high (i.e., opt-unsaturated), the revenue increase is small both in network upgrade and delayed offloading.